Gender trends in computer science authorship: Results

-Figure \ref{fig:cs_trends} shows the projected proportion of female authors in the Computer Science corpus.
-The projected growth in female author proportion is computed using ARIMA, with model order $(p, d, q) = (2, 1, 2)$.
-Residuals of the fit line appear normally distributed, and are not significant under the Shapiro-Wilk Normality Test (W = 0.98, p-value = 0.68) \cite{AnA1965Shapiro}.
-Based on these projections, the proportion of female authors in Computer Science is predicted to reach 0.45 around 2137 (95\% CI: [2109, 2172]), more than 115 years from now.
+Figure \ref{fig:cs_authors} shows that the overall author count in Computer Science has increased substantially over the last several decades, as the field has experienced significant growth.
+The total number of author-paper units in 2018 is above 1.2M.
+The proportion of female authors has also increased during this time.

-Figure \ref{fig:dblp_sensitivity} shows a sensitivity analysis over the equilibrium female author proportion parameter $\alpha$.
-This analysis shows the year in which parity is first reached at each equilibrium proportion; note that when $\alpha=0.5$, exact 50/50 parity is, by definition, never attained in finite time.
-We therefore report the time at which the female author proportion surpasses 0.45, within 10\% of exact parity.
-When the equilibrium proportion is expected to favor women over men (above 0.5), the year in which parity is reached occurs earlier.
-Even with the aggressive projection that women will eventually author 90\% of all publications, the expected year in which parity will be reached at current rates of growth is still around 2100.
+Figure \ref{fig:cs_trends} shows the projected proportion of female authors in Computer Science.
+The projected growth in female author proportion is computed using ARIMA.
+We assume logistic growth, and sample the $\alpha$ parameter for equilibrium proportion from the range $[0.3, 1.0]$.
+We report an average projection computed over 10000 samples.
+Residuals of the ARIMA fit line over the logit-transformed data appear normally distributed, and are not significant under the Shapiro-Wilk Normality Test \citep{AnA1965Shapiro}.
+The proportion of female authors in Computer Science is predicted to reach 0.45 around 2124, more than 100 years from now.
+The upper bound of the 95\% CI reaches 0.45 in 2065, and the lower bound of the 95\% CI reaches 0.45 beyond the range of our projection.
+Appendix \ref{app:sensitivity} provides further discussion on model choice and the sensitivity of ARIMA projections to the choice of the equilibrium parameter.